 - 1. Make sure which authorities you would like to get in contact with, in order to grab the needed certificates/keys; - 2.
-Your certificates should be prepared for work with a needed domain (your SIP domain), then you upload the given private key(s) to your Sipwise C5 system; - Basically a general parameter (in the config.yml) you need to take care of is 'domains', and of course the given keys to it.
+Your certificates should be prepared for work with a needed domain (your SIP domain), then you upload the given private key(s) to your Sipwise C5 system ; - 3.
+Basically a general parameter (in the config.yml) you need to take care of is 'domains', and of course the given keys to it.
 The rest can be left untouched, unless you have some preferences for your domain(s); - 4.
 Don't forget to define the related domain preferences (via the web panel) 'stir\pub\url' and 'stir\check' to enable SHAKEN for your domain(s); - 5.
-After you're done with the configuration part, you need to apply changes with: ngcpcfg apply "added stir-shaken support";
+After you're done with the configuration part, you need to apply changes with: ngcpcfg apply "added stir-shaken support" ;

-Applying the changes will imply a restart of the Proxy service, therefore it's strongly recommended to apply the changes outside of business hours.

-Remember that the kamailio user needs read permissions on the private-key files, otherwise it will not be able to consume them.

-The CA authority which provides you the needed certificates, should be something well known and widely used by other operators in your area.

-Keep in mind that you can have multiple domains and hence keys for them stored in the Sipwise C5.
-This depends on the amount of SIP domains you actually have, which use STIR/SHAKEN.

-The fact that you enabled support for STIR/SHAKEN on your platform, does not mean all of the present domains will have to use it.
-Checks/manipulations will be only enabled for those domains that are defined in kamailio.proxy.stir.domains of /etc/ngcp-config/config.yml
+IMPORTANT Applying the changes will imply a restart of the Proxy service, therefore it's strongly recommended to apply the changes outside of business hours.
+IMPOR TANT Remember that the kamailio user needs read permissions on the private-key files, otherwise it will not be able to consume them.
+TIP The CA authority which provides you the needed certificates, should be something we known and widely used by other operators in your area.
+NOTE the S o in mind that you can have multiple domains and hence keys for them stored in Sipwise C5.
+This depends on the amount of SIP domains you actually have, which STIR/SHAKEN.
+NOTE all o fact that you enabled support for STIR/SHAKEN on your platform, does not mean f the present domains will have to use it.
+Checks/manipulations will be only pled for those domains that are defined in kamailio.proxy.stir.domains of /etc/ngcpconfig/config.yml